Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

-We now briefly turn our attention to the two unresolved issues: how to simulate paths from a SDE and how to perform inference for a diffusion process.
-For both these purposes, consider SDE \cref{eq:sde_fwd} with corresponding diffusion solution $P$.
-Sample paths can be generated with arbitrary accuracy via a variety of discretization schemes, the simplest of which is the Euler scheme.
-Given a number of time steps $m ≥ 1$, corresponding to a time increment $Δt = τ/m$, a path discretization $Y$ starting at $Y_0 ∼ P_0$ is generated sequentially on the time grid $\{0,Δt,\dots,τ\}$ as
+For a given drift coefficient $μ(x,t)$, consider SDE \cref{eq:sde_fwd} with corresponding diffusion solution $P^μ$.
+Sample paths can be generated with arbitrary accuracy using a variety of discretization schemes, the simplest being the Euler scheme.
+Given a number of time steps $m ≥ 1$, corresponding to a time interval $Δt = τ/m$, a discretization $Y$ starting at $Y_0 ∼ P_0^μ$ is generated sequentially on the time grid $\{0,Δt,\dots,τ\}$ as